newcat/baklavajs/docs/event-system.md

 There are two types of events: _normal_ and _preventable_ events.
 _Normal_ events are usually fired after an action, to react to that action.
 _Preventable_ events, on the other hand, are fired before an action and can be used by the listener to prevent the action from happening.
-This is done by returning `false` in a listener function.
+This is done by calling the `prevent` function in a listener function.
 Most preventable events have the `before` prefix in their name.

 ```ts